-Visiting Kantyna, an abandoned quarry about 40km / 25miles south of Wroclaw, for a tightrope walking session.
+Visiting an abandoned quarry for a highline, tightrope walking session.

-The weather was nice, so were the new people I met.
+The weather was nice, and so were the new people I met.
 Above, Kuba sets up the line.
 He then walked it to the other side.

 Once he reached it, the sun disappeared behind snowy clouds.
 Warm rays were gone, but the quarry stayed dry, which was welcomed.
 It was time for others to give the line a go.